 The objective is to heighten the individuals’ interest in civic engagement and enhance the skills they will use to become involved.
 The hands-on program focuses on the issues involved in being an engaged and effective participant in the public sector.

 Awarded the Earl T. Shinhoster Award by the Indiana NAACP for pioneering work in civic education, the Institute draws speakers and presenters from across the

 “I had the distinct pleasure of attending the 2014 Bowen Center for Public Affairs Institute on Public Participation in Indianapolis.
 Throughout a two-day session, we heard from speakers on a range of topics such as how to become engaged in civics and how to encourage others to join.
 That is no easy feat.
 We consider half of the electorate voting an accomplishment while other democracies enjoy 80 percent + turnouts.
 Leaders hold community meetings and only a handful show and usually it’s only to complain.
 Don’t believe in the system?
 Change it.
 Major reform usually happens when after a deep slumber the nation comes together to enact change, and it’s about time we all wake up.
 This is why I am pursuing political journalism.
 I want to inform others about what’s going on in government and hopefully see them participate in ANY fashion.
 Your civic duty doesn’t have to be in public office or even in the public sector, but let me assure you – it doesn’t begin and end with your high school civics class.”

 BSU student majoring in Political Science, Journalism and Telecommunications

 SAVE THE DATE FOR 2016! – THE BOWEN INSTITUTE WILL BE HELD APRIL 2-3 AT THE LAW OFFICES OF BARNES & THORNBURG, LLP.
-MORE INFO WILL FOLLOW.
+THE DEADLINE FOR NOMINATIONS IS MARCH 18.